knewplay/book-programming-essential/programming-fundamentals/chapter4.md

 ## Understanding the Concept of Loops

 Loops are a fundamental concept in programming.
 They allow us to execute a set of instructions multiple times, which is often referred to as "iteration."
 Instead of writing the same code over and over again, a loop provides a cleaner way to repeat actions.

+> In programming, to "execute" a program or set of instructions means to run the code, allowing it to perform the defined tasks or operations.
+It's the process where the computer follows the program's commands, one by one, to achieve a desired outcome.

 ![Clock loop](./figures/chp-4-clock-loops.jpg)